pingcap/docs-dm/en/skip-or-replace-abnormal-sql-statements.md

     - The binlog position is given by `--binlog-pos` in the command, and the format is `binlog-filename:binlog-pos`, for example, `mysql-bin|000001.000003:3270`.
     - The format of the binlog filename in DM is not completely consistent with that in the upstream MySQL.
-    - When the replication error occurs, the position can be directly obtained from `failedBinlogPosition` returned by `query-error`.
+    - When the migration error occurs, the position can be directly obtained from `failedBinlogPosition` returned by `query-error`.

 2. DDL pattern: the regular expression (only for the DDL statement) matching mode

     - The DDL pattern is given by `--sql-pattern` in the command, for example, to match ```ALTER TABLE `db2`.`tbl2` DROP COLUMN `c2` ```, the corresponding regular expression should be ```~(?i)ALTER\s+TABLE\s+`db2`.`tbl2`\s+DROP\s+COLUMN\s+`c2` ```.
     - The regular expression must be prefixed with `~` and cannot contain any common space (you can replace the space with `\s` or `\s+` in the string).

-In the scenario of merging and replicating data from sharded tables, if you need DM to automatically select a DDL lock owner to execute the skip or replace operation, then you must use the DDL pattern matching mode because the binlog positions corresponding to the DDL statements on different DM-workers have no logical connection and are hard to confirm.
+In the scenario of merging and migrating data from sharded tables, if you need DM to automatically select a DDL lock owner to execute the skip or replace operation, then you must use the DDL pattern matching mode because the binlog positions corresponding to the DDL statements on different DM-workers have no logical connection and are hard to confirm.

 > **Note:**
 >